friendly-bits/posix-lists-and-strings/README.md

 Read code comments to understand what each function is doing and how to use it.

 If you are interested in POSIX-compliant shell code, check out my other repositories.

-**If you find this code useful, please consider giving this repository a star.**